iainvdw/lucidian-tides/Sessions/28 - Session 28.md

 Soon, the crew find themselves back aboard the Serpent’s Tide.

-They tell the captain they succeeded in why they came here.
-He shares the Plank Queen contacted him yesterday, her suggestion is they come back to Darktow and she’s calling a conclave.
+They tell [[Captain Cassian Sariel de Rochefort|the captain]] they succeeded in why they came here.
+He shares the [[Plank Queen Yucalia|Plank Queen]] contacted him yesterday, her suggestion is they come back to Darktow and she’s calling a conclave.
 The situation in Nicodranas and such hasn’t improved.
 The conclave likely means a big decision will have to be made.

 They set sail to Darktow.